Black-crowned palm-tanager: Feeding

-The black-crowned tanager forages in pairs or family groups at all levels of the forest and also sometimes joins mixed-species foraging flocks.
+The black-crowned palm-tanager forages in pairs or family groups at all levels of the forest and also sometimes joins mixed-species foraging flocks.
 Its diet is about 2/3 insects and 1/3 fruit with a small amount of nectar also taken.

 Breeding

-The black-crowned tanager's breeding season is from April to June.
+The black-crowned palm-tanager's breeding season is from April to June.
 It makes a deep unlined cup nest in a tree or bush, often near human habitations.
 The clutch is two to three eggs; the incubation period is about 10 days and time to fledging another 10 days.

 Vocalization

-The black-crowned tanager's song varies across its range.
+The black-crowned palm-tanager's song varies across its range.
 It is generally "jumbled squeaky notes that grow louder, then diminish and slow to short 'chit' notes".
 Some populations include raspy and buzzy phrases.
 Its calls include a "nasal, buzzy 'pe-u'...[a] higher, more penetrating 'tseep'...[and] also a low 'chep'."

 Status

-The IUCN has assessed the black-crowned tanager as being of Least Concern.
+The IUCN has assessed the black-crowned palm-tanager as being of Least Concern.
 It has a large range, and though its population size is unknown it is believed to be stable.
 No immediate threats have been identified.
 It is considered common throughout its range, occurs in many protected areas, and has "successfully adapted to human-altered environments".